keithel/openscad-build-docker/README.md

 ## Run the docker image

+Running the docker image will automatically build OpenSCAD.
+At present, it won't actually run the resultant built OpenSCAD, but I may add that in the future.

 I will provide 3 command lines you can use to run the docker image.
 One that builds OpenSCAD and destroys the container all in one fell swoop, and two others that just set up the container, and you the user need to attach to